lucapette/lucapette.github.com/_drafts/all-i-have-done-wrong-running-a-product-team.markdown

 availability for the rest of the company.
 No one really cares about the conversion rate comparison in two different countries.
 Everyone wants to know the *why* of the differences and similarities.
 The information that explains the data is the key.
-People can do a better job when they can extract knowledge out of data.
+People can do a better job if they can extract knowledge out of data.
 Knowing _why_ a company performs better in a market is the key information.
 Finding the answer will improve your marketing strategy, and it could change the story of your company drastically.